BriGuy451/Markdown-Notes-Collection/infrastructure/containerization/docker.md

 Commands: `docker image build -f`, `FROM`, `RUN`, `COPY`, `EXPOSE`, `ENTRYPOINT`, `LABEL`, `ENV`, `ONBUILD`, `HEALTHCHECK,`, `CMD`, ... and more.
 [DOCKERFILE_REFERENCE](https://docs.docker.com/reference/dockerfile/)

 ## Volumes and Persistent Data

+## Docker Networking

+Docker networking is based on an open-source pluggable architecture called the **Container Network Model (CNM)**. `libnetwork` is Docker’s real-world implementation of the CNM, and it provides all of Docker’s core networking capabilities. **Drivers** plug in to `libnetwork` to provide specific network topologies.
+Docker ships with a set of native drivers that deal with the most common networking requirements.
+These include single-host bridge networks, multi-host overlays, and options for plugging into existing VLANs.

+`libnetwork` provides a native service discovery and basic container load balancing solution.

+The design guide for Docker networking is the CNM.
+It outlines the fundamental building blocks of a Docker network, it defines three major building blocks:

+1. **Sandboxes**: A isolated network stack.
+It includes; Ethernet interfaces, ports, routing tables, and DNS config.
+2. **Endpoints**: Virtual network interfaces (E.g. veth).
+Like normal network interfaces, they’re responsible for making connections.
+In the case of the CNM, it’s the job of the endpoint to connect a sandbox to a network.
+Endpoints behave like regular network adapters, meaning they can only be connected to a single network.
+Therefore, if a container needs connecting to multiple networks, it will need multiple endpoints.
+3. **Networks**: Software implementation of an switch (802.1d bridge).
+As such, they group together and isolate a collection of endpoints that need to communicate.

+Nowadays, all of the core Docker networking code lives in `libnetwork`.
+It implements all three of the components defined in the CNM.
+It also implements native service discovery, ingress-based container load balancing, and the network control plane and management plane functionality.
+In order to meet the demands of complex highly-fluid environments, `libnetwork` allows multiple network drivers to be active at the same time.
+This means your Docker environment can sport a wide range of heterogeneous networks.

+The simplest type of Docker network is the `single-host` `bridge` network.

+- **Single-host** tells us it only exists on a single Docker host and can only connect containers that are on the same host.
+- **Bridge** tells us that it’s an implementation of an 802.1d bridge.

+> Every Docker host gets a default single-host bridge network.
+By default, this is the network that all new containers will be connected to unless you override it on the command line with the --network flag.

+So far, we’ve said that containers on bridge networks can only communicate with other containers on the same network.
+However, you can get around this using port mappings.
+Port mappings let you map a container to a port on the Docker host.
+Any traffic hitting the Docker host on the configured port will be directed to the container.
+Mapping ports like this works, but it’s clunky and doesn’t scale.
+For example, only a single container can bind to any port on the host.
+This means no other containers on that host will be able to bind to that port.
+This is one of the reason’s that single-host bridge networks are only useful for local development and very small applications.

+Commands: `docker network ls`, `docker network create`, `docker network create -d overlay <network_name>`, `docker network inspect`, `docker network prune`, `docker network rm`

+## Docker Overlay Networking

+## Some Best Practices For Docker

 Some Best Practices: